 - Name

 - Date

 - A clear and concise statement of the complaint

 - Date and time references (if applicable)

 - Comments and suggested solution

 - Party/Parties involved

-- Contact information
+Contact information

-Any written protests/appeals omitting this information will not be considered.
-All persons must submit their written complaint or appeal to the WCRC Event Manager via email to info@worldcoffeeevents.org within 24 hours of the incident.
+Any written appeals omitting this information will not be considered.
+All persons must submit their written complaint or appeal through the complaint form available on the website at https://wcc.coffee/rules-regulations within 24 hours of the incident.
+The complaint will be received by the WCC team and shared with the WCC CSC.

-13.4 Appeals Reviewed by the Competition Strategic Committee
+13.4 Appeals Reviewed by the Competition Strategic Committee at the World Coffee Championships

-The WCE Competition Strategic Committee will review written complaints or appeals and endeavor to respond as soon as possible.
+The WCC CSC will review written complaints or appeals and endeavor to respond as soon as possible.
 Please note that the final resolution will be delivered within 30 days of receipt.
-The WCE Competition Strategic Committee will contact the person in writing via email with final rulings.
+The WCC CSC will contact the person in writing via email with final rulings.